 If you do business with the same customer, it is handy to have their credit card information on file.
 Here's how to save credit cards when you use Wave Payments.

 There are two ways you can save your customers' credit card information: right from the customer list or when adding a payment to an invoice.

 Save a credit card from the customer list

 - Enter the credit card information of your customer on the Add Card popup.
 Click 'Save Card', and if the details are correct, it will automatically save.
 Your customer's credit card information will be saved for the next time you wish to add a payment to one of their invoices.

-Note: You cannot edit a saved credit card, only delete.
+Note: You cannot edit a saved credit card, only delete it.

 - If you want to delete the credit card, click the trash can icon beside the card details.

-On the go: Save a credit card payment while accepting a credit card payment.
+On the go: Save a credit card while accepting a credit card payment.